When was my house built?: a checklist

 See our guide to using the rate books and postal directories for more information.

 Certificates of Title

 Land titles can provide useful information relating to ownership of the land, rather than to a particular building on that land.
-The records are maintained by the Department of Transport, Planning and Local Infrastructure.
+The records are maintained by the Victorian government.
 Charges apply.

 Housing styles and architecture

 'What House is That?': Heritage Victoria and the Building Commission have developed a publication covering nine key housing styles in Victoria.
 'What House is That?' is available in various formats — a hard copy booklet, a downloadable PDF, or an interactive webpage (all free) — on the Heritage Victoria website.

 Databases: see Professor Miles Lewis’s databases on buildings, architects and Melbourne Mansions.

 Genealogy records: once you have the names of some of the people who lived in your house, you can search genealogy databases such as Ancestry.com.
 Here you can access electoral rolls and find other family members of voting age who also lived there, along with births, deaths and marriages registers (these registers are also available on CDRom at the History Centre and many public libraries).
 A library edition of Ancestry.com is available for use in Stonnington’s libraries, free of charge.
 See the library website for more information.